akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 ![PAM assets family](pam-assets-family.png)

-# What will my assets gonna look like?
+# What will my assets look like?

 ![PAM asset](pam-asset.png)

 # What are the steps to migrate?
 Don't be afraid, this part is a bit technical.
-If you are a Julia, you can ask your IT guy or your integrator to do it.
+If you are a Julia, you can ask your IT department or your integrator to do it.

 4 steps to migrate your PAM assets:
 1. Install & Setup the migration tool